spapastamkou/unilux-courses/modules/web-archives.md

 4. What is the network of the BnL in leading the mission of archiving the web at a national and international level?

+### After completing this assignment...
+... you should be able to:

+1. Have a global view on the policies of institutional web archiving in Luxembourg
+2. Be familiar with the main actors of web archiving in Luxembourg

 ## Assignment 3 - Archiving luxembourg.lu